Put a Keylogger on a USB key

 Step 1:

-First of all, download Shadow Keylogger and don't forget to deactivate your antivirus, because it could block the transfer.
-Be careful during the installation, because the software offers you a completely optional toolbar, uncheck the appropriate box.
+First of all, download Shadow Keylogger and don't forget to deactivate your antivirus, as it could block the transfer.
+Be careful during installation, because the software offers you a completely optional toolbar, uncheck the appropriate box.
 For hardware, an old 512MB or 1GB key can do the trick.

 Step 2: